Jesseee9/Jesseee9/README.md

 ### Aspiring IT Support Engineer

-Hull, UK · Open to IT Support roles and apprenticeships
+Open to IT Support roles and apprenticeships

 I build real-world skills through hands-on lab work, Python automation, and cloud identity management.
 My focus is IT infrastructure and efficient service delivery — Active Directory, Entra ID, Microsoft 365, and ServiceNow.